xratzh/GhostBlog_SSL/README.md

 - curl
 - unzip
 - nodejs
-- forever（you can use pm2）
+- forever（or you can use pm2）
 - watchdog
 - nginx
 - certbot-auto

 ---
-##LICEN
+##LICENCE
 MIT